dalygbarron/eel/README.md

 will make part of the vibe of the game that where normally there would be a weird shaped bullet, instead there will just be two little bullets one after the other, and also, these little bullets can be strung together in different types.
 I think they will look like little bits of interesting looking fishing tackle and stuff like that.

+### Versioning
+The engine stores a Major, Minor, and Revision version number ie Version 1.3.1 or something like that.
+As a whole these three numbers make up the specific version of the engine, but each one has a bit of a different meaning.

+The revision number means that it is an iteration from the previous revision version due to bugs, therefore it can break with functionality in the previous revision assuming that the functionality was a bug if you know what I mean.

+The minor version number means that it has new features compared to the previous version, and so a game can say that it only compatible with a given major.minor version and higher.

+The Major version groups a collection of versions that are all backwards compatible, so therefore any game which specifies a given major version will work with any version that has the same major version and the same or higher minor version.
+It will not work with lower minor versions, or different major versions.

+The game itself will only store the major and minor versions and not the revision number as you do not need to specify that your game is only compatible with the non buggy version, that would be stupid.